Vikas Khanna: Early life and education

-He has also studied at Culinary Institute of America and New York University.
+He received an honorary doctorate at GD Goenka University.

 Career

 While in India, Khanna worked for the Taj Hotels, Oberoi group, Welcome group, and Leela Group of Hotels.

-Khanna had worked at Salaam Bombay and The Café at the Rubin Museum of Art in New York before he joined Junoon, an upscale Indian restaurant in Flatiron district of Manhattan.
-Junoon received a favorable review from Sam Sifton in The New York Times in its inaugural year and was awarded a Michelin star by the Michelin Guide for six consecutive years since 2011.
+Khanna worked at Salaam Bombay and The Café at the Rubin Museum of Art in New York before he joined Junoon, an upscale Indian restaurant in Flatiron district of Manhattan.

-He has also worked with top chefs including Gordon Ramsay, Eric Ripert, Bobby Flay and Jean-Georges Vongerichten.

 In 2019, he opened a restaurant called Kinara in Dubai.
 In 2020, he opened a restaurant called Ellora in Dubai.
+In 2024, he opened a restaurant, Bungalow in the East Village neighborhood of New York City.
+Khanna has authored more than 40 books.
+One of his books Magnum opus - Utsav was auctioned as the world's most expensive cookbook.
+He also actively supports the cause of nutrition in India and is the goodwill ambassador of Smile Foundation.

 Television shows

-From 2011, Khanna hosted six seasons of MasterChef India (2, 3, 4, 5, 6 and 7) a series based on the original British version.
+From 2011, Khanna hosted seven seasons of MasterChef India (2, 3, 4, 5, 6, 7 and 8) a series based on the original British version.
 He has been hosting all the seasons of the show since then.
 Khanna was invited as a guest judge on MasterChef Australia in Season 6.

-He has hosted four seasons of the show Twist of Taste on Fox Life.

-Khanna was featured as a Consultant chef to help a failing Indian restaurant named Purnima on the Gordon Ramsay TV series Kitchen Nightmares.
+He appeared as a Consultant chef to help a failing Indian restaurant named Purnima on the Gordon Ramsay TV series Kitchen Nightmares.
 Khanna appeared as a judge and an Indian-cuisine specialist on the two-part season finale of Hell's Kitchen.

-He has appeared on Throwdown! with Bobby Flay as a judge and as a guest chef on The Martha Stewart Show.

 Film production

-Khanna has produced a documentary series named Holy Kitchens, which explores the bond between faith and food.
-The series has been showcased at Harvard, Princeton, Columbia and Oxford Universities and Film Festivals.

 His documentary Kitchens of Gratitude was featured at Marche du Film at the 69th Cannes Film Festival.

-His directorial debut The Last Color is a film about the daily struggles for survival on the streets of the ancient city of Banaras, India.
-The teaser of the film featuring veteran Indian actress Neena Gupta was released at the 71st Cannes Film Festival.
-The film made it to the final list of Oscar 2020 Eligibility for Best Film.
+His directorial debut The Last Color is a film about the daily struggles for survival on the streets of Banaras, India.